jw0k/serial2ti83/README.md

 And then run `make` and `(sudo) make install`.

-If it doesnt get installed properly replace /usr/lib/libticables2.so.6 with the one from libticables/trunk/src/.libs/
+If it doesnt get installed properly (because of x86 os?) replace `/usr/lib/libticables2.so.x(.x.x)` and `/usr/lib/x86_64-linux-gnu/libticables2.so.x(.x.x)` with the one from `libticables/trunk/src/.libs/`
+Be careful, dont overwrite the symlinks and rename the file to the original one from `/usr/lib...` if the numbers are different!

-(Sometimes the log gets spammed with ioctl errors.
-Unfortunatly I have no time to investigate this.)
+(Sometimes the log gets spammed with ioctl errors if the link device is too slow, just try again)

 ## Schematic